YangWangsky/tf_EEGLearn/README.md

-# Notes
+# tf_EEGLearn
-All implementations are not guaranteed to be correct, have not been checked by original authors, only reimplemented from the paper description.
+All implementations are not guaranteed to be correct, have not been checked by original authors, only reimplemented from the paper description and open source code from original authors.

+## Prerequisites

+- python >= 3.5
+- tensorflow-gpu >= 1.2
+  - `conda install tensorflow-gpu=1.2`
+- Numpy
+- Scipy
+- Scikit-learn

-# EEGLearn
+## EEGLearn

 It's a tensorflow implementation for EEGLearn

     Bashivan, et al. "Learning Representations from EEG with Deep Recurrent-Convolutional Neural Networks."
 International conference on learning representations (2016). http://arxiv.org/abs/1511.06448